Halliburton-Landmark/gdp/README-server-install.md

 server code from the source tree.
 If you have installed the server code from a package, or if it is already installed, read the document `doc/gdp-server-admin.md`.

+Generally speaking, we are moving toward distributions using Docker images (first choice) and Debian packages.
+Installations from source should only be used if you are collaborating with us on the base system.

 These steps assume you are building and installing the code from the source tree.
 If you are using a Debian package, see the instructions